 Centreon MAP is a solution fully available in the Centreon web interface while offering you the best possible experience in creating, visualizing and sharing graphical representations of your monitored infrastructure.

-If you already used the MAP (Legacy) version, note that you can easily import your legacy maps into the MAP interface.
+If you have already used the MAP (Legacy) version, note that you can easily import your legacy maps into the MAP interface.

 See how to manage views using the Centreon MAP REST API here.